jaymcor/jaymcor.github.io/notes/fb_situation.md

 What I considered:

-* Mastodon (well known)
+* Mastodon (Ruby; popular)
-* Matrix.org / Element (well known)
+* Matrix.org / Element (Rust,Kotlin,React,etc; well known)
-* Diaspora (makes you send email requesting an invite, then says $8.
-Ruby.)
+* Diaspora (Ruby; makes you send email requesting an invite, then says $8)
-* WriteFreely / Write.as (costs for hosted version.
-Go.)
+* WriteFreely / Write.as (Go; costs for hosted version)
-* Plume (unmaintained.
-Rust.)
+* Plume (Rust; unmaintained)
-* Misskey (unstable--misskey.ai gone, weird interface, hard to recommend.
-Typescript.)
+* Misskey (Typescript; unstable--misskey.ai gone, weird interface, hard to recommend)
-* Friendica (seems OK, you have to fill in a form and wait for approval.
-PHP.)
+* Friendica (PHP; slow, sad interface, have to fill in a form and wait for approval)

 ### Public Discussions

 Additional public forum goals:

 * public posts viewable by public without creating any kind of account
-* ideally can delete and/or block comments on my own posts
+* ideally can delete and/or block any or all comments on my own posts
-* bad actors banned quickly
+* bad actors deplatformed quickly, encounters rare

 I'll **continue using my existing Mastodon account** ([@jaymcor@mastodon.acm.org](https://mastodon.acm.org/@jaymcor))